ArbenTemaj/3D-Game-Engine-Project--PESP-/README.md

 - player character model animations

 There are a lot more development changes in the works!
-The Dev logs will be posted in youtube.
+The Dev logs will be posted on my youtube page [bentemaj]

 ## Showcase
 To view the My current 3D game engine project showcase click this link [youtube]

-My dev logs will be under updates, please just subscribe to my youtube to stay more updated.
+My dev logs will be under updates, please just subscribe to my youtube [bentemaj] to stay more updated.

 ## Updates